ivan-hc/AM/README.md

 "AM" requires `sudo` installed on your system by default, if for some reason you need to use commands like `doas` or whatever, just use "[AppMan](https://github.com/ivan-hc/AppMan)" instead.

 ### Note for users of immutable distributions
 App launchers (files with the .desktop extension) are installed in /usr/share/applications by default with the suffix "AM-".
-If your distribution is immutable, you may not have privileges to write to /usr/share.
-Use the `--user` option to "AM" and add the suggested alias in your ~/.bashrc file to use AppMan but using the `am` command (go back to "[Use AM locally like AppMan does](#use-am-locally-like-appman-does)", after the introduction).

-However, if you want to set /usr/local/share as your directory and customize "AM" to keep your configurations intact, just follow my instructions [here](https://github.com/ivan-hc/AM-Application-Manager/issues/86).
+Since version 5.1 the installation process have introduced a check to find read-only filesystems (`grep "[[:space:]]ro[[:space:],]" /proc/mounts`), if there are mountpoints like this, your distro may be an immutable one, so an /usr/local/share/applications directory will be created and the installation script will be patched to redirect the installation of launchers in that path to solve the issue.

 ## Proceeding
 "AM" is ment to be installed at system level to manage apps using `sudo` privileges.